mmgithub123/prometheus-monitoring-alertmanager-on-kubernetes/README.md

 create configmap from dir prometheus-config  use command: kubectl --kubeconfig=kube/config   create configmap pro-config --from-file=proconfig/ -n namespace

-so,you can use the configmap name pro-config in
+so,you can use the configmap name pro-config in prometheus-pod.yaml

-# prometheus-monitoring-alertmanager-on-kubernetes
-all yaml to do monitor k8s(kubernetes) use prometheus and send alert  use alertmanager

-1,you must note the k8s rbac
+1,you must know the k8s rbac

 2,you must have pvc and pv